NivenT/nivent.github.io/_posts/blog/2016-01-22-Modular-Arithmetic.md

 image:
   feature: blog/feature/post-bg-03.jpg
 date: 2016-01-22 19:40:00
+search_omit: true #Search does not work when not ommitted
 ---

 I plan on writing a couple posts related to cryptography soon.
 Before I do that, I wanted to have a post covering some of the basics of modular arithmetic first, because this material will be needed for the cryptographic posts.